wp-plugins/sideoffer/readme.txt

 * Fully customizable pure CSS side tab

-If you have questions, comments or feature requests  feel free to email us at Info@HeavyDigital.net
+If you have questions, comments or feature requests feel free to [contact us](http://www.HeavyDigital.net/contact/ "Contact Us")

+Support requests should be made on the [SideOffer Support Forum](http://wordpress.org/support/plugin/sideoffer "SideOffer Support Forum")

 Stay in the know: [Become a fan of Heavy Digital on Facebook!](http://www.facebook.com/HeavyDigital  "Facebook: Heavy Digital")